TheExploration/Name-Spoofer/README.md

 - This could potentially conflict with NickHider mod
 - Changes text visually so it can change text that is displayed on the screen, such as item names as well
 - Add tab completion
+- May affect fps if there is a lot of text displayed (such as when you press tab in bedwars lobby one)